tjknoth/cse130-web/lectures/00-hello.md

 Tristan Knoth

-- PhD Candidate
+- PhD Candidate (advisor: Nadia Polikarpova)
-- Undergrade at Grinnell College
+- Undergrad at Grinnell College

-### Interests
+## Interests

 Research:

-- Type systems: how to *prove* that a program does the right thing?
+- Advanced type systems: how to *prove* that a program does the right thing?
 - Program Synthesis: how to *generate* a program that does the right thing?

-Other:

-- Math
-- The ocean and the outdoors
-- The NBA
-- Chess

 <br>
 <br>